aurelia/store/doc/article/en-US/aurelia-store-plugin.md

   </source-code>
 </code-listing>

-With this done we're ready to consume our state and dive into the world of state management.
+With this done we're ready to consume our app state and dive into the world of state management.

 ## Subscribing to the stream of states